Helen Beebe: Biography

-Helen Hulick was born in 1908 in Easton, Northampton County, Pennsylvania, where she lived most of her life.
+Helen Hulick was born in 1908 in Easton, Pennsylvania, where she lived most of her life.
 She attended Wellesley College from 1927 to 1929, and received her PhD in 1930 from the Clarke School for the Deaf in Northampton, Massachusetts.

 She taught in deaf schools in Oregon and California before returning to the East Coast in 1942.

 In 1938, while living in California, she was called as a witness in the trial of two men accused of burgling her home.
 The judge disapproved of her wearing trousers instead of a dress, and ordered her to return 'properly attired'.
-When she returned still wearing pants the judge jailed her for contempt.
+When she returned still wearing pants, the judge jailed her for contempt.

 In 1942, she moved to New York, where she studied with the Viennese speech therapist and psychologist Emil Fröschels, and got to know the unisensory method.
 This began a twenty-year collaboration with Fröschels.
 Following his death in 1972, she continued to develop and disseminate his technique, now known as the auditory-verbal approach, while studying speech therapy at Columbia University.

 She founded her Easton practice, later the Helen Beebe Speech and Hearing Center, in 1944 and served as its director for forty years.
 In 1950, she was able to present her philosophy at the congress of the International Association of Logopedics and Phoniatrics (IALP) in Amsterdam.

-In 1972, the Larry Jarret Memorial Foundation was established by a small group of parents of their students to promote Beebe's method of unisensory training and make it available to all hearing impaired children.
+In 1972, the Larry Jarret Memorial Foundation was established by a small group of parents of their students, to promote Beebe's method of unisensory training and make it available to all hearing impaired children.
 Beebe donated her private practice to the foundation in 1978.
 It later became the Helen Beebe Speech and Hearing Center, a not-for-profit organization.
 In the early 1980s, the practice moved into a new building that included the clinic and Larry Jarret House, where parents were taught how to use the method at home.
 Many families came from Europe and South America for a week of intensive training.

 Beebe was active in various specialist groups, and was an honorary member of the American Speech and Hearing Association.
 She was co-founder and first president of Auditory-Verbal International (AVI) (since 2005, the AG Bell Academy for Listening and Spoken Language), which promoted the auditory-verbal approach, and which trains teachers worldwide.
 She was a director of the Alexander Graham Bell Association for the Deaf and the Foundation for Children's Hearing, Education and Research.
 She died of heart failure on March 18, 1989, at Easton Hospital in Pennsylvania.